-To keep a beat marker in place and fine-tune the position of the audio around it: along the top half of the event, click and drag a beat marker with the radiating I-beam cursor.
+To keep a beat marker in place and fine-tune the position of the audio around it: [ALT]-drag on any beat marker.
+A cursor with radiating audio on either side will appear for this gesture.

 The combination of moving beat markers and then "sliding" them precisely will speed up any workflow involving audio stretching.